Accessible travel in the context of COVID-19

 COVID-19 has caused major impacts on travel.
-As operations gradually resume, it is important to ensure that accessibility continues to be at the forefront of planning and changes to services.
+As operations gradually resume, it is important to ensure that accessibility considerations are fully taken into account in the planning and changes to services.

 Here are some tips for transportation service providers and persons with disabilities to keep in mind during these challenging times.

 When offering travel services to persons with disabilities, transportation service providers must: